 - Processed in a manner that ensures appropriate security of your personal data

-Thames Reach is committed to fully complying with the principles of data protection detailed in the EU General Data Protection Regulations and subsequent Data Protection Act 2018.
+Thames Reach is committed to fully complying with the principles of data protection detailed in UK GDPR.

 Whose data do we collect?

 - subscribe to our newsletters,